 24 years of experience

-• Aylin Turan is a member of the Academy of Esthetic Dentistry Association.
+• Dr. Aylin Turan is a member of the Academy of Esthetic Dentistry Association.

-• Istanbul Aesthetic Plastic Surgery Center serves over 4,000 patients annually for plastic procedures.
+• Istanbul Aesthetic Plastic Surgery Center serves over 4,000 patients for plastic procedures annually.

 • Included Services: Consultation with a dentist, consumable materials, local anesthesia, panoramic X-ray, follow-up visit, 4* hotel, regular transfer, language assistance, transfer airport-hotel-clinic-airport.

-• Stay Info: 1 day stay in the hospital, 7 days stay in the hotel, included in the price.
+• Stay Info: 6 days stay in a 4* hotel included in the price.

 Read more